AtlasAnalyticsLab/AtlasPatch/README.md

 - `patches/` contains the HDF5 outputs (`<stem>.h5`).
 - `images/` contains optional per-patch PNGs when `--save-images` is set.
 - `visualization/` contains optional overlays for grids, masks, and contours.
-- Feature matrices live inside each slide's H5 under `features/<extractor>` when `slideproc process` is used.
+- Feature matrices live inside each slide's H5 under `features/<extractor>` when `atlaspatch process` is used.

 **HDF5 Files** (per input WSI):
 ```